 We know that financial statements are derived from trial balances that ultimately lead back to the general ledger, journals, and source documents.
 Remember this flowchart:

 When going about an audit of the financial statements, what would be the logical approach?
 Should we audit each line item separately (i.e., cash, accounts receivable, inventory, revenue, expense, etc.) or is there a more efficient way?
 In reality, individual line items are not audited separately, and audits are divided into cycles.

-Cycles are groups of similar accounts that affect each other and thus, audits are typically done using a cycles approach.
+Cycles are groups of similar accounts that affect each other.
+Audits are typically done using a cycles approach.
 Some examples of cycles are the RRR (Revenues, Receivables, and Receipts) cycle and the PPP (Purchases, Payables, and Payments) cycle.
-For example, a revenue recognition not only credits the revenue account but also debits the accounts receivable account.
-In addition, when the cash is collected from the customer regarding that specific sales entry, the cash account is debited which also credits the account receivable account.
+For example, when cash is collected from a customer for a specific sales entry, the cash account is credited and the accounts receivable account debited.

 Many people often think that the financial statements are the auditor’s responsibility.
-However, assembling the financial statements is the responsibility of the company management (i.e., the client) and evaluating the financial statements against an established criterion is the auditor’s responsibility.
+However, assembling the financial statements is the responsibility of the company management (i.e., the auditor’s client).
+Evaluating the financial statements against an established criterion is the auditor’s responsibility.
 Hence, when preparing financial statements, management makes assertions about each account and its related note disclosures.
-Auditors then use these assertions for the account balances, classes of transactions, and presentation and disclosures in assessing the risk of material misstatement and designing audit procedures.
-Assertions are directly related to GAAP.
+Auditors then use these assertions for the account balances, classes of transactions, and presentation and disclosures in assessing the risk of material misstatement and in designing audit procedures.
+In the United States, assertions are directly related to the Generally Accepted Accounting Principles – GAAP.

 The Different Assertions

 As noted above, there are three general categories of assertions:

 - Account Balances – These are generally balance sheet accounts (at the period end)